Writing Historical Fiction

 St Catherine's Convent - Edinburgh, Scotland

-Having recently made the jump from ChickLit to Historical Fiction, I’m quickly learning just how hard it is to write authentically about a time in which I didn’t live or have the opportunity to experience for myself.
-Did I mention that living in Australia while the book is set in England and Scotland is also proving quite the challenge?
+Having recently decided that I want to push my writing a little more into Historical Fiction, I’m quickly learning just how hard it is to write authentically about a time in which I didn’t live or have the opportunity to experience for myself.
+Did I mention that living in Australia while the book is set in Scotland and Ireland (and a bit of England) is also proving quite the challenge?

 I’ll tell you a little bit about the project before I explain: